Aagaarrd/socialgraphs/explainer_notebook_notes.md

 * **What was your goal for the end user's experience?**

 Present some questions and hypothesis and hopefully draw meaningful conclusions from our data.
-This includes, but not limited to, if the important characters' in the earlier seasons roles in the show evolves throughout the show,  if the characters' dialog somehow changes and if so in what manner.
-(EXPAND)
+This includes, but not limited to, if the important characters' in the earlier seasons roles in the show evolves throughout the show,  if the characters' dialog somehow changes and if so in what manner. <font color='red'>EXPAND</font>

 # 2. Basic stats.
 Let's understand the dataset better